liyi983923/data_analysis/README.md

 # ggplot2
-I just upload some figures and codes which I made with ggplot2.
+I just uploaded some figures and codes which I made with ggplot2.
 I guess it will be helpful for myself and someone who is new for this area.

 <!-- toc -->
 * **data vis**